biostatsPMH/swimplot/README.md

 Changes in 1.2.0

-Fix the arrow function so the length can be specified
+Fixed the arrow function so the length can be specified

 Added a function to add text to a swimmers plot